flpeters/argument_parsing/README.md

 #### The __return__ value
 is a three-tuple of __"success"__, __"result"__, and __"is_set"__.
 - `success` is a single `bool`, which tells you whether or not parsing was successful.
 If this is `False`, the other two arguments are not guaranteed to be valid.
-There will be a error message with details on why parsing failed.
+There will be an error message with details on why parsing failed.
-- `result` is a `dict` with exactly the same keys as the input `command`, and the values set to what was parsed from the `arguments` string.
+- `result` is a `dict` with exactly the same keys as the input `command`.
+The values will be set to what was parsed from the `arguments` string.
 In cases where `success` is `False`, this might only be partially filled out, so `success` should always be checked.
 - `is_set` is a `dict`, which also contains exactly the same keys as `command`.
-This time the values are all either `True` or `False` depending on if the keyword was present in the `arguments` string.
+The values are all either `True` or `False` depending on if the keyword was present in the `arguments` string.
 In cases where a default value is given in `command`, only if the default was overwritten will the value be `True`.
 This holds even for `bool` arguments.

 `return` values given the example inputs above:
 ```python